'Ask Buddy' Installment Number 19

 Dear 'Flustered'

-Relax, take a deep breathe, life is short, otherwise you'll just die tired, and thank your lucky stars you have only 'two' Border Collies!
+Relax, take a deep breathe, life is short, otherwise you'll just die tired, and thank your lucky stars you have only 'two' Border Collies, and that you have wisely turned to me for help!

 Few realize it but when it comes to BC's, there's a particular method to their madness, and the sooner you are in touch with that fact, the sooner you will find the inner peace you seek.

-'Bella' has simply decided that this phase of 'your' training has successfully been completed, and it is time for you to gradually move into 'your' new training regimen.
+'Beautiful' has simply decided that this phase of 'your' training has successfully been completed, and it is time for you to gradually move into 'your' new training regimen.
 You see, she has, since she was 9 weeks old, allowed 'you' to imagine that 'you' were training 'her', when all along 'she' was training 'you' to let 'her' do what 'she' wanted to do all along.
-And now that she is 'older' and more independent, she has decided that enough, is enough of this time consuming coddling of you in your continuing infancy, and time for 'you' to learn 'new tricks'.
+And now that she is 'older' and more independent, she has decided that enough is enough of this time-consuming coddling of you in your continuing infancy, and time for 'you' to learn 'new tricks'.
 You must quickly get over this moment and move on with life as she dictates.
-You don't want to step on a 'doggie mine' in the middle of the night do you?
+You don't want to step on a 'doggie mine' in the middle of the night, do you?
 Do you??
 Of course not!
 Simply go along with her decision as if it were your own.
-Humor her, praise her for her great decision making skills, ask her to teach you a new board game such as checkers or chess, and give her lots of those, 'good girl, good girl' praises that she looks for.
-It's ok for you to 'pretend' that 'you' are in charge, she expects that, but always know that you are just along for the ride, 'she' is the 'driver' and you, simply a willing passenger.
+Humor her, praise her for her great decision-making skills, ask her to teach you a new board game such as checkers or chess, and give her lots of those, 'good girl, good girl' praises that she looks for.
+It's ok for you to 'pretend' that 'you' are in charge, she expects that but always know that 'you' are just along for the ride, 'she' is the 'driver' and you, simply a willing passenger.

 Relax, and enjoy the 'ride'.
 Peace! ;) ;)